 But, there are two car parks situated around the castle that are just a short walk away from the ticket entrance.

-The Caerphilly long stay car park on Crescent Road is an ideal choice as it’s much bigger than the short stay and it’s completely FREE to park in until September 2022.
+The Caerphilly long stay car park on Crescent Road is an ideal choice as it’s much bigger than the short stay.

 From the car park, simply cross over the road and make your way around the lake to visit the largest castle in Wales!